raghavmanchanda2/Wireshark-Analysis/README.md

 Contributions are welcome.
 Please fork the repository, make your changes, and submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.

 ## Credits
-- **Dr. Abdelhak Bentaleb**: Instructor for COMP 6461 - Computer Networks And Protocols.
 - **Mr. RAGHAV MANCHANDA**: Author of the analysis report.

 ## License